sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Carefully insert the GPU into the PCIe slot/riser and the exposed expansion slots' -
+                    text: 'Carefully install the GPU into the PCIe slot or riser, aligning it with the expansion slots.'
+          -
             type: listItem
             content: